-These behaviors receive consequences according to the discipline and classroom policies of each student's teacher.
-Possible consequences, after adequate warning, include the student losing a privilege in class and/or detention from breaks or lunch recess.
+These behaviors receive consequences according to each student's teacher's discipline and classroom policies.
+After adequate warning, possible consequences include the student losing a privilege in class and/or detention from breaks or lunch recess.
 It is also expected that a student apologizes and/or takes reparative action as appropriate.